 - ¼ cup plus 3 tablespoons dried whole wheat bread crumbs, divided

 - ½ cup canned corn kernels or frozen, thawed

 - 1 tablespoon Dijon mustard or mustard dill sauce

 - ¼ teaspoon reduced-sodium Old Bay Seasoning, optional

 - Place the salmon, ¼ cup of the bread crumbs, cheese, corn, mayonnaise, egg, mustard, chives, zest, and Old Bay Seasoning as desired in a bowl and mix until well combined.

 - Shape the mixture into 8 patties (a generous ¼ cup each) and coat with the remaining 3 tablespoons bread crumbs.

 - Heat half the oil in a large nonstick skillet over medium-high heat.
 Cook the cakes until the bottoms are golden brown, 5 minutes.
 Flip the cakes, add the remaining oil, and cook until golden brown, an additional 4 to 5 minutes.

 Adding seafood to your family’s diet twice a week whether it’s salmon, canned tuna, or tilapia is good for your heart, and these Corny Salmon Cakes are a great way to get started.
 Each serving has 1 gram of omega-3 fat, which most Americans don’t consume enough of.
 To put that number in perspective, it’s recommended that you get 250 milligrams to 1,000 milligrams of the long-chain omega-3 fats (DHA and EPA) a day.
-That’s a lot of numbers to think about, so I aim for 500 milligrams.
+That’s a lot of numbers to think about, so I aim for 500 milligrams daily, which is recommended by my friends at Always Omega 3s.
 To find out if you and your family consume adequate omega-3s, check out this online quiz at Always Omega3s.